hellgrenj/sagas/README.md

 **Order Fulfillment flow (as a choreographed saga)**

-1. sales-app-sim emits ``order.placed`` event
+1. sales-app-sim emits an ``order.placed`` event
-2. orderService creates an order and emits ``order.created`` event
+2. orderService creates an order and emits an ``order.created`` event
-3. warehouseService checks if the order is in stock and reserves the items and finally emits ``order.items.reserved`` event or ``order.items.notinstock`` event
+3. warehouseService checks if the order is in stock and reserves the items and finally emits an ``order.items.reserved`` event or an ``order.items.notinstock`` event
-4. paymentService takes money from the customer and emits ``order.payment.completed`` event
+4. paymentService takes money from the customer and emits an ``order.payment.completed`` event
-5. warehouseService ships the order and emits ``order.shipped`` event
+5. warehouseService ships the order and emits an ``order.shipped`` event
 6. orderService completes the order and emits an ``order.completed`` event

 (notification service communicates the order status to the customer for several steps(events) in this flow)